-Learning Ally (RFB&D) Subscription (Reading for the Blind & Dyslexic): Textbooks made available for listening on CD, enabling students with learning or print (visual/physical disability that inhibits effective access to printed information) disabilities to access the very same textbook version that their classmates use.
-Requested books are read by volunteers and burned onto CD.
-Students will need to visit the CAE and use a special device that is provided by Learning Ally (RFB&D) that is required to play the CDs.
+Learning Ally (RFB&D) Subscription (Reading for the Blind & Dyslexic): Books made available for listening as MP3 files, enabling students with learning or print (visual/physical disability that inhibits effective access to printed information) disabilities to access the required reading material.

 Premier Literacy Suite 12: A package of multiple software programs that are accessible online, including but not limited to:

 Universal Reader Plus (network version): This program is a talking pointer, that reads email, Microsoft Word documents, and web pages by selecting what the user wants it to read and clicking on the floating toolbar to start reading.
 The talking pointer works by using the mouse cursor to point at any text on the internet that the user wants to read and it also translates the text into to several different languages -- English, French, Spanish, Portuguese, Italian and German -- by pressing "control-F6."

 Talking word-processor: This program has text-to-speech capability that converts electronic documents into a portable compact audio file.
 It is compatible with all standard word-processor files including the latest versions of Microsoft Word, standard text, and Rich Text Formats (WordPerfect); talking grammar check; text-to-audio; Scan & Read Pro.